emanuelepaiano/espresso-portal/README.md

 ***

 ###SUPPORT ME
 If you like this project, consider a little donation!
-I need buy hardware for testing and development :)
+I need buy hardware for testing and development.
+At least you can offer me a coffee.. :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/emanuelepaiano)